ENCODE-DCC/encoded/docs/aws-deployment.rst

 Create new upload-encode-files access key
 $ sudo -u encoded nano ~encoded/.aws/credentials

+# Wait for new Master to finish its first big index before any switch over

 # Set these new keys inaactive

 # Send email to ENCODE_DEVELOPERS@LIST.NIH.GOV announcing write downtime (currently 15-20 min)